Wills, Trusts & Probate

 What happens if a trustee breaches their fiduciary duty?

-What records must trustees maintain?
+What records must a trustee keep?

-When should a trustee seek legal advice?
+When should trustees seek legal advice?